Lawyer for woman arrested at McDonald’s accuses sheriff of ridiculing her with ‘Happy Meal’ comment

 “I don’t know why this woman got as angry as she was, but as the saying goes, she’s a few fries short of a Happy Meal,” the sheriff said.

-Video of the incident, and the sheriff’s commentary, has been viewed millions of times online.
+Video of the incident, and the sheriff’s commentary, have been viewed millions of times online.

 At a news conference organized by Jones’ legal team, Jones said she did not have a reaction to the video, other than “getting justice.”